lavary/laravel-menu/README.md

 ```

-This how your Bootstrap code is going to look like:
+This is how your Bootstrap code is going to look like:

 ```html
 <nav class="navbar navbar-default" role="navigation">